cybergarage/go-cbor/README.md

 ![](doc/img/concept.png)

-This section describes how go-cobor` converts data model between Go and CBOR in more detail.

 ### Encoding - Converting from Go to CBOR

 `Decoder::Decode()` and `Marshal()` convert from the specified data model of Go into the equivalent data model of CBOR as the following.